-In our efforts to monitor and reduce the risk of modern slavery occurring within our business and its supply chains, we have carried out:
+In our efforts to monitor and reduce the risk of modern slavery occurring within our business and its supply chains, we carried out:

-- a risk assessment to determine the level of risk of modern slavery posed to our business; and - a supplier risk assessment to identify if any parts of our business or our suppliers are at risk of modern slavery so that efforts can be focused on those areas.
+- a risk assessment to determine the level of risk of modern slavery posed to our business - a supplier risk assessment to identify if any parts of our business or our suppliers are at risk of modern slavery so that efforts can be focused on those areas; and - contacted all major suppliers to confirm compliance with our minimum standards

+We have continued to monitor the risk of modern slavery and have not received any reports of concern from suppliers, law enforcement agencies or the public identifying any areas of concern.
 In light of these assessments we have concluded that the risk of modern slavery occurring within our business and its supply chains is low.